Bintehassan/neighbourhood-map/README.md

 - Then run `npm start`
 - The application will open in your browser at the address: localhost:3000

+### Service Worker
+The service worker only runs in production mode.
+To start production mode after installing the project dependencies:

+- Run npm run build
+- Serve the serve with npm install -g serve
+- Start production mode with serve -s build
+- The project will run on http://localhost:5000

 ### Dependencies

 - React Bootstrap: [https://react-bootstrap.github.io/getting-started/introduction/]